The great reverence the Pharaoh Djedefre paid to his father the great King Khufu by burying these boats for his eternal voyage.

 Functionality of Reserve Heads

-These old kingdom reserve heads as they are known appear to be funerary in nature.
-Nearly all are carved of white limestone but at least one is made from Nile mud.
+These Old Kingdom reserve heads as they are known appear to be funerary in nature.
+Nearly all are carved in white limestone but at least one is made from Nile mud.

 Many appear to be actual portraits while some are too idealized to be portraits of the tomb owners in which all the heads were found.